dxos/dxos/docs/design/dxos-spec.md

 *   A Space is a decentralized collection of data identified by a public key.
 *   Spaces may contain structured data that is kept consistent via unique ECHO data consensus protocols.
 *   Spaces be accessed by multiple Users and Agents.
+*   Spaces may be public or private.
+*   Spaces may contain atomic data records called Items.
-*   The data within Spaces may be self-describing using the DXOS decentralized type system.
+*   Items may be self-describing via the DXOS decentralized type system.
+*   Items may reference other Items within the Space or contained within other Spaces.

 #### 2.2.2.
 Branes